Connect with us

 Personal and Business Life

-Save it For the Personal Page
+Save It For The Personal Page

-If you’re running a business, there should be an unspoken rule that you never mix business and personal affairs; especially on your social media pages.
+If you’re running a business, there should be an unspoken rule that you never mix business and personal affairs, especially on your social media pages.
 This can be a huge turn-off to your customers and potential customers, and quite frankly, it feels very unprofessional.
 Keep personal opinions to yourself and save them for your own page.

-Additionally, anything you share on social media stays there, even when you delete it.
+Anything you share on social media stays there, even when you delete it.
 Archives are kept, screenshots can be taken, and you may never recover from a bad post.
 Remember that being online comes with its own level of responsibility, and if you want your customers to respect you, keep it professional.